 All applicants should familiarize themselves with the “Program” page of this website to gain a detailed understanding of the structure and requirements of the program before applying.

-Interested students must be of JUNIOR status, that is, primarily those expecting to graduate in Spring or Summer quarters of 2019.
+Interested students must be majors or minors and must be on JUNIOR status with two years remaining at UCLA; that is, expecting to graduate in Spring or Summer quarters of 2025.

 The Honors application must include the following documents.
 Students need to create a SINGLE PDF document that contains all the required application materials.
 The documents should appear in the following order:

 - Transcripts showing all relevant course work and grades (copies are okay)